dennisvwu/332-University-Database/README.md

 Description:
 Final group project.
-Simple website that lets the user query basic information from a mock-up University database.
-The information is then displayed via tables to the user.
+Designed a MySQL database and PHP web application for a mock-up university.
+The database kept information records of professors and students, along with enrollment records.
+Created a web interface for the professor and student to query the information.

 Tools: PHP, MySQL, HTML